 On this expedition you will have access every day to Michael Snedic, a professional nature photographer and experienced instructor.
 Michael is there to help you photograph the stunning scenery and wildlife we will encounter.He will be conducting a series of classes throughout the voyage, as well as being on-hand throughout the outings.

 Michael is an experienced (22 years) and widely-published photographer, writer and Photo Expedition Leader (16 years).
 His photography articles and images have featured in numerous publications in Australia and across the world.

 Michael is owner of WildNature Photo Expeditions and presents exciting photography workshops and tours to many wonderful photographic and travel destinations.
-He is also an Australian Ambassador for both The Nature Conservancy Photo Competition and LensCoat.
 Michael is also a Nikon School Tutor for Australia.
 Michael loves sharing his photographic knowledge and passion with workshop participants, helping them improve their photographic skills.
-No matter what brand or model of camera you own (Nikon, Canon, Sony, Olympus, Pentax, Fuji or Panasonic) Michael can help, having been experienced in these brands for the many years.
+No matter what brand or model of camera you own (Nikon, Canon, Sony, Olympus, Pentax, Fuji or Panasonic) Michael can help!

 Day 0 – Nome